coolcorexix/phat-engineering-blog/_posts/2024-11-26-i_came_up_with_the_best_kind_of_automation_tool,thanks_to_a_boring_must-do_task.md

 ---
 layout: post
-title: How I came up with the best kind of automation tool, thanks to a boring must-do task
+title: How I came up with the best automation tool I ever made, thanks to a boring must-do task
 date: 2024-11-26 11:48:02 +0700
 categories: []
 ---